 She developed a passion for family law through her law degree and a placement year in a family department where she dealt with challenging cases in several types of matters, particularly those involving children.
 She regularly attended court and assisted with financial settlement negotiations.

 She works hard to ensure families going through the legal system receive the level of support they require and is committed to delivering services of the highest possible standard to ensure the best possible outcome for our clients.

 Away from work, Alexandra enjoys live music and works behind the bar at festivals and concerts.
-She has a close family network including four sisters and is a very competitive pub quizzer.
+She has a close family network including three sisters and is a very competitive pub quizzer.
 She has played netball since she was 11, a sport in which she intends to continue to participate in London.